whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 [Up to table of contents](README.md)
 [Back to the previous page](Counting_genes_1.md)

+## More on protein-coding genes

+Let's use our results so far to start answering some questions:

-## How protein-coding genes are there?
+### How protein-coding genes are there?

 If you've followed so far you will have code `gff.py` that can parse a GFF file, and in the process will pull out certain fields from the `attributes` column.
 This includes the `ID` attribute, the